 While there are a variety of bars certainly in Havana that will claim to have the best cocktails – and we’ve detailed later in this article which ones they are and where you can find them – some of the best places to drink cocktails will be at your Casa Particular, or in the small out of the way bar that you find in the backstreets.

-There are a few activities that you can organize BEFORE you get to Cuba – and combine experiencing seeing some of Cuba along with the great taste of Cuban cocktails.
+There are a few activities that you can organize BEFORE you get to Cuba – and combine experiencing Cuba along with the great taste of Cuban cocktails.

-- If you like Cuban food and cocktails, then this Cuban cooking class and cocktail making experience is for you.
-Run from Varadero you’ll learn to make (and drink) 3 Cuban cocktails and several Cuban specialities.
+- If you like Cuban food and cocktails, then this Cuban cooking class and cocktail-making experience is for you.
+Run from Varadero you’ll learn to make (and drink) 3 famous Cuban cocktails and several Cuban specialties.
 Book your place now

 The Cuban Canchanchara Cocktail